 This busy day soup is exactly what it sounds like—a comforting bowl that comes together quickly with little effort and just a handful of hearty, easy-to-find ingredients.
-Just simmer and serve, the perfect meal when dinner sneaks up on you after a busy weeknight.
+Just simmer and serve.
+The perfect meal when dinner sneaks up on you on a busy weeknight.
 I love simple recipes like this.

 Can I Make Busy Day Soup With Turkey?

 Absolutely!
 If you prefer turkey or even ground chicken, feel free to change the protein.
 Switch out the ground beef with one of these.
 The soup will be just as delish.

 Can I Change The Pasta?